 Available in Kawartha Lakes Only:

-The REACH for Recovery Centre, at 64 Lindsay Street South, is a community-based day program supporting individuals with mental health concerns.
+The REACH for Recovery Centre, at Unit 2 – 87 Adelaide Street in Lindsay, is a community-based day program supporting individuals with mental health concerns.
 This program assists the individual in gaining skills necessary to be participating members of their home and community.

 Available in Peterborough Only: